buildweek-foodiefun/backend/README.md

 }
 ```
 ##### 401 (Not Found)
->If you send in an email address that does not match one in the database, the endpoint will return an HTTP response with a status code `401` and a body as below.
+>If you send in a username that does not match one in the database, the endpoint will return an HTTP response with a status code `401` and a body as below.
 ```
 {
     "message": "Wrong credentials"